vverst/gitlab-discord-bot/README.md

 You'll also need to provide the secret authentication token to GitLab for it to be able to send events.
 The token is the same as the one in your configuration file.

+You can configure as many GitLab webhooks to your bridge as you want, in any arrangement, across multiple repositories and servers without issue.

 ## Reporting Issues
 Please be sure to run pull recent changes to the repository before submitting an issue.
 It's possible your issue has been already been resolved.